-The goal of this work is to present a framework that allows robots to solve tasks in an unstructured environment by predicting perceptual action consequences based on memory and observation.
-We have provided an overview of a series of works that explore parts of this framework.
+In this work, we have introduced a framework that allows robots to perform dexterous manipulation tasks and have provided an overview of a series of work that explores parts of this framework.

 A key component is the ATG memory model that memorizes action consequences through a directed multigraph composed of aspect nodes and action edges.
 By predicting action outcomes with this memory model, the robot can perform actions that help distinguish objects, detect errors early, reach goals reliably with a sequence of open-loop and closed-loop actions, and grasp objects without explicit pose estimation.
 We also presented a hierarchical structure that can be combined with this memory model based on hierarchical CNN features that are capable of representing local parts that belong to a high level structure.
 These features can be localized in 3D and are associated with a hierarchical controller to support grasping.
 We also explained how to combine ATG models with the proposed hierarchical structure by learning efficiently from demonstrations.
 We showed that through multiple demonstrations, informative visual features and consistent spatial relationships can be identified and used to model actions with higher accuracy.